eslint/eslint.org/drafts/interesting-bugs-caught-by-no-constant-binary-expression.md

 layout: post
 title: Interesting Bugs Caught by no-constant-binary-expression
 teaser: "A new rule that catches a surprisingly wide variety of logic bugs."
-image: storytime.png
 authors:
   - captbaritone
 categories:
-  - New Rules
+  - Case Studies
+tags:
   - Guest Post
-tags:
   - Rules
 ---

-In [version 8.14.0](https://eslint.org/blog/2022/04/eslint-v8.14.0-released) of ESLint I contributed a new core rule called [no-constant-binary-expression](https://eslint.org/docs/rules/no-constant-binary-expression) which has surprised me with the wide variety of subtle and interesting bugs it has been able to detect.
+In [ESLint v8.14.0](https://eslint.org/blog/2022/04/eslint-v8.14.0-released) I contributed a new core rule called [no-constant-binary-expression](https://eslint.org/docs/rules/no-constant-binary-expression) which has surprised me with the wide variety of subtle and interesting bugs it has been able to detect.

-In this post I’ll explain what the rule does and share some examples of real bugs it has detected in popular open source projects such as Material UI, Webpack, VS Code, and Firefox as well as a some interesting bugs that it found internally at Meta.
+In this post I’ll explain what the rule does and share some examples of real bugs it has detected in popular open source projects such as Material UI, Webpack, VS Code, and Firefox as well as a few interesting bugs that it found internally at Meta.
 I hope these examples will convince you to try enabling the rule in the projects you work on!

-## What Does it Do?
+## What does `no-constant-binary-expression` do?

 The rule checks for comparisons (`==`, `!==`, etc) where the outcome cannot vary at runtime, and logical expressions (`&&`, `??`, `||`) which will either _always_ or _never_ short-circuit.